 - 1 green chilli

-- Top with chopped coriander and serve immediately with rice or naan.
+- Finish with a sprinkle of freshly chopped coriander and enjoy with roti or rice.

 - Quantity of Oil: You can reduce or increase the amount of oil as per your liking.